discord/lilliput/README.md

 Lilliput also has some support for getting the first frame from MOV and WEBM videos.

+## Example
+Lilliput comes with a [fully working example](examples/main.go) that runs on the command line.
+The example takes a user supplied filename and prints some basic info about the file.
+It then resizes and transcodes the image (if flags are supplied) and saves the resulting file.

+To use the example, `go get github.com/discordapp/lilliput` and then run `go build` from the examples/ directory.

 ## Usage

 First, `import "github.com/discordapp/lilliput"`.